 Located in Brunswick, right at the base of the famous Sidney Lanier Bridge, is the Georgia Department of Natural Resources' Earth Day Nature Trail.
 With five different trails, three wildlife viewing platforms, four picnic areas, and breathtaking views, the Earth Day Nature Trail should be at the top of your list for a morning or afternoon outdoors.
 As you meander through the salt marshes and maritime forests, keep an eye out for great egrets, fiddler crabs, sea oxeye, and other native plants and wildlife.

-Before exploring, download the Earth Day Nature Trail map
+Before exploring, download the Earth Day Nature Trail map.

 Where to Find It: Georgia DNR Coastal Resources Division Headquarters, 1 Conservation Way, Brunswick

-WandeA viewing tower on the Wanderer Memory Trail on Jekyll Island, GArer Memory Trail | Jekyll Island
+Wanderer Memory Trail | Jekyll Island

 If you venture over the Sidney Lanier Bridge and onto the Jekyll Island Causeway, you'll find two great trails on Jekyll Island.
 On the south side of the island, at St. Andrews Beach, is the new Wanderer Memory Trail.
 Although not a traditional hiking trail, the Wanderer Memory Trail is especially great for families and history buffs alike.
 Follow the trail as you learn about The Wanderer, the last known slave ship illegally brought to America.
 Pack a picnic lunch to take advantage of the shaded picnic areas, and be sure to pack your beach gear for an afternoon of fun on St. Andrews Beach, just on the other side of the trail.